kennethreitz-archive/.com/content/posts/120127-how-i-develop.rst

 Have an Issue
 -------------

 The first step to developing something great is to have a real problem.
-You can't solve a problem properly if you don't experience properly.
+You can't solve a problem properly if you don't experience it firsthand.

 On the consumer app side of things, a great example of this is Microsoft OneNote.
 Have you used OneNote?
 It's incredible.